 - 8.8.2 Has the entity taken any steps, or does it propose to take any steps, to raise further cash to fund its operations and, if so, what are those steps and how likely does it believe that they will be successful? - Yes.
-The Company is currently undertaking a capital raising (refer ASX announcement dated 19 January 2023) and continues to seek alternative funding options including the realisation of certain of the Company's unencumbered financial assets through the sale of its listed shares (if required). - 8.8.3 Does the entity expect to be able to continue its operations and to meet its business objectives and, if so, on what basis? - Yes.
+The Company continues to seek funding options including the raising of additional funds and the realisation of certain of the Company's unencumbered financial assets through the sale of its listed shares (if required). - 8.8.3 Does the entity expect to be able to continue its operations and to meet its business objectives and, if so, on what basis? - Yes.
 The Directors believe that it is reasonably foreseeable that the Company will continue as a going concern based on the following factors: - Raising additional funds (as outlined above) - Realisation of certain of the Company's unencumbered financial assets through the sale of its listed shares (if required)